OpenIndiana/oi-docs/docs/dev/userland.md

 Commit messages should be simple and describe what you did, e.g "Added XYZ", "XYZ: updated to SOME_VERSION", "XYZ: fixed SOMETHING" or "BUG_ID BUG_SUMMARY", where BUG_ID is issue number from issue tracker and BUG_SUMMARY is the issue name.

-If you've created several commits while working on your component, it's necessary to *squash* all your commits into one.
+If you've created several commits while working on your component it's necessary to *squash* all your commits into one.

 To do it, first check how many commits are to be considered: